AlaYousef/portfolio-project2/README.md

 ### Colour Scheme

-The colour scheme which chosen is one based on blue colour in different shades.
-Blue considered one of the calm and comfort colors, carries the meanings of avoidence of tension and ability to communicates with others.
-This is something that we want hopefully pass onto the user.
-In addition to, dark blue helped to prevent distraction between foreground information and backgrounds.
+The colour scheme which chosen is one based violett, bright orange and white for texts.
+These colors are compatible with each other which are consistent in style and colour and at the same time create contrast between background and foreground colours.

 ![Colour Palate image](assets/documentation/colour-pallet.png)
 [Back to top](<#contents>)

 ### Typography
-The fonts chosen were 'merriweather' with weight 400 Italic style for the headings and the body text.
+The fonts chosen were 'Instrument Serif' with weight 400 Regular style for the heading.
+This font is attractive., so it is appropriate for but not easy to read for the body text.
+So the body text has  the default font  that the browser has.This font is imported from [Google Fonts](https://fonts.google.com/specimen/Instrument+Serif/)

-'Merriweather' was chosen to give the user a comfortable feeling while reading.
-It's easy, clear and understandable.
-This font is imported from [Google Fonts](https://fonts.google.com/specimen/Merriweather?query=Merriweather)

 [Back to top](<#contents>)